yingweiwo

 Absorption

-The pharmacokinetics of NESINA was also shown to be similar in healthy subjects and in patients with type 2 diabetes.
-When single, oral doses up to 800 mg in healthy subjects and type 2 diabetes patients are given, the peak plasma alogliptin concentration (median Tmax) occurred 1 to 2 hours after dosing.
-Accumulation of aloglipin is minimal.
-The absolute bioavailability of NESINA is approximately 100%.
-Food does not affect the absorption of alogliptin.
+The pharmacokinetics of NESINA were similar in healthy subjects and patients with type 2 diabetes.
+Following a single oral dose of up to 800 mg in healthy subjects and patients with type 2 diabetes, peak plasma concentrations of alogliptin (median Tmax) occurred 1 to 2 hours after administration.
+Accumulation of alogliptin was minimal.
+The absolute bioavailability of NESINA was approximately 100%.
+Food did not affect the absorption of alogliptin.

 Volume of Distribution